proposal-signals/signal-utils/README.md

 ### `deep` function

-A utility decorator for recursively, deeply, and lazily auto-tracking JSON-serializable structures at any depth or size.
+A utility function for recursively, deeply, and lazily auto-tracking JSON-serializable structures at any depth or size.

 ```gjs
 import { deep } from 'signal-utils/deep';